mik237/BookPedia-KMP/README.md

 BookPedia-KMP is a Kotlin Multiplatform application demonstrating a list and detail screen with features such as searching, displaying book information, and saving favorite books.
 The app uses **Kotlin Multiplatform** for cross-platform development with a focus on **Android**, **iOS**, and **Desktop**.
 It fetches book data from the [Open Library API](http://openlibrary.org/) and provides an interface to display book lists, view details, and mark books as favorites.

-## Features
-- **Cross-Platform**: Android, iOS, and Desktop.
-- **Searchable Book List**: Fetch and display books based on search keywords.
-- **Detail Screen**: View detailed information about a book including title, authors, languages, and description.
-- **Favorites**: Mark books as favorites and save them to a local database.
-Favorite books are displayed in a separate tab.
-- **Navigation**: Smooth navigation between screens using Jetpack Compose navigation.
-- **Image Loading**: Efficient image loading for book covers using Coil.
-- **Networking**: Fetch book data using Ktor for networking.
-- **Local Database**: Store favorite books using Room.

-## Technologies Used
-- **Kotlin Multiplatform**: For sharing business logic and code across Android, iOS, and Desktop.
-- **Jetpack Compose**: UI framework used for building the user interface on all platforms.
-- **Ktor**: HTTP client for fetching book data from the Open Library API.
-- **Room**: Local database for storing favorite books.
-- **Coil**: Image loading library to display book cover images.
-- **Kotlinx Serialization**: JSON parsing library to decode the API responses.

 ## Screens

 ### Book List Screen